 Naypyitaw or Naypyidaw is the capital of Myanmar.
 I didn’t get the chance to visit the capital, first, because that time was the hottest month of the year, the locals told us that it is one of the hottest city during summer.

 Another reason is that the locals told us that there isn’t a lot of things to see in Naypyitaw.
 We also didn’t have enough time, so we decided to skip it.
-But if you have a spare time and came on the right season, try to visit the capital, after all it's still the capital.
+But if you have spare time and came on the right season, try to visit the capital, after all, it’s still the capital.

 I hope these recommendations of must see in Myanmar will help you to plan out your trip and if you want to learn more about the food culture in Myanmar, check out these food tours and cooking classes.
 In case you have any other questions, feel free to message me.